Canadian poetry: Jackpine Sonnet

 The Jackpine Sonnet is a form devised by Milton Acorn, designed to be as irregular and spikey (and Canadian) as a jack pine tree, but with internal structure and integrity.
 Of no fixed length and with erratic line lengths, the Jackpine Sonnet depends on interweaving internal rhymes, assonance and occasional end-rhymes.

 Mirelle

 Tom MacInnes reportedly invented "a five-line stanza of his own he called the 'mirelle'."

 Viator

-The Viator poem form was invented by Canadian author and poet Robin Skelton.
+The Viator poem form was invented by British author and poet Robin Skelton.
 It consists of any stanzaic form in which the first line of the first stanza is the second line of the second stanza and so on until the poem ends with the line with which it began.
 The term, Viator comes from the Latin for traveller.
 An example of Skelton's form may be found in his reference book, The Shapes of our Singing, and is entitled Dover Beach Revisited.